-Despite the loosening of some stay-at-home orders, millions of Americans are preparing for a summer spent mostly at home.
-With summer camps going virtual and travel plans on hold, your back patio and yard might be the best summer retreat for your family.
+Millions of Americans are preparing for a summer spent mostly at home.
+With summer camp plans still up in the air and travel plans on hold, your patio and backyard might be the best summer retreat for your family.

-However, hanging outside at the height of a heatwave is unpleasant and potentially dangerous to children, the elderly, or pets.
+Hanging outside at the height of a heat wave, however, can be unpleasant, not to mention potentially dangerous for children, the elderly, and pets.

-Honeywell Portable Evaporative Air Coolers is one of the few exceptions.
-They are certified by ETL to meet strict UL* outdoor appliance regulations, built with UV-resistant material, and come with GFCI (ground-fault circuit interrupter) safety plugs that protect from electric shocks—a must-have for any outdoor appliance.
+Honeywell Portable Evaporative Air Coolers are among the few exceptions.
+They are certified by ETL to meet strict UL* outdoor appliance regulations, are built with UV-resistant material, and come with GFCI (ground-fault circuit interrupter) safety plugs that protect from electric shocks—a must-have for any outdoor appliance.

-Recently, Pro Tool Reviews tested four popular models of swamp coolers and found that only the Honeywell Outdoor Air Cooler comes with a GFCI safety plug.
+Recently, Pro Tool Reviews tested four popular swamp cooler models and found that only the Honeywell Outdoor Air Cooler comes with a GFCI safety plug.

-JMATEK, the manufacturers of Honeywell Air Coolers, pay attention to the details to create long-lasting outdoor appliances.
-They use UV resistant materials and stainless aluminum fan blades that do not deform or discolor from sunlight exposure.
-Some brands cut corners to offer lower prices, but at the cost of quality and durability.
+JMATEK pays attention to the details to create long-lasting outdoor appliances.
+They use UV-resistant materials and stainless aluminum fan blades that do not deform or discolor from sunlight exposure.
+Some brands cut corners to offer lower prices, but they do so at the cost of quality and durability.